 The before and after below is a great example of this.
-The desert town, Sand Pedro de Atacama, has a Spaghetti Western feel to it.
-In this image I was happy with the foreground but felt the sky was lacking.
+The desert town, San Pedro de Atacama, has a Spaghetti Western feel to it.
+In this image, I was happy with the foreground but felt the sky was lacking.

 Before and After

 If you wish to experiment with this, I would really appreciate it if you included my name (Jimmy McIntyre) and www.shutterevolve.com when you publish your image.
 If you post your published image on our Facebook page I’d be happy to check it out.